 Just review the points that are relevant to you.

-When you click the link above, the comparison chart will open in your web browser.
-Simply right-click (or control-click on a Mac) and chose the option to save it on your computer if you want to save it for later.
+When you click the link above, the file will open in a new tab in your web browser.
+Simply right-click (or control-click on a Mac) and chose the option to save it on your computer if you want to save the file for later.

-If you want to print it up to use it right away, right-click (or control-click on a Mac) on the document, and choose "print" to print up the chart.
+If you want to print the file to use it right away, right-click (or control-click on a Mac) on the document, and choose "print" to print up the chart.
 You can either print the whole document with instructions, or you can print only page 2 of the document if you just want to print up the chart.